jhtran/stackjump/README.md

 If we could make the att-cloud "networking" & "reboot-handler" cookbooks public (not requiring authentication in order to clone them), then it would be more easily automated into stackjump without having to designate it in a chef-repo manually.

+## Chef-repo

+Your chef-repo must be in the following directory structure:

+* chef-repo/roles
+* chef-repo/environments
+* chef-repo/.cookbooks
+* TODO: databags

 ## Usage

 Before you run the command, edit the 'stackjump.config' and customize any of the parameters to fit your needs.